lucassus/angular-coffee-seed/README.md

 Navigate to http://localhost:9000

-## Install PhantomJS ad CasperJS for the integration testing
+## Install PhantomJS and CasperJS for the integration testing

 Download and install PhantomJS